 Manager Economic Development, Greater Shepparton City Council

 Anthony commenced his career in economic development and tourism via his studies which included a Bachelor of Business Management majoring in marketing and Bachelor of Arts in Sports Management.
 Since graduating, Anthony has continued to grow his knowledge and expertise in the economic development sector through his employment, professional development and involvement in economic development, events, tourism committees and associations.
-He has heldpositions at Essendon Football Club, Racing Victoria Limited and various roles at the Greater Shepparton City Council in economic development, sport and recreation, events and visitor economy portfolios for over a decade.
+He has held positions at Essendon Football Club, Racing Victoria Limited and various roles at the Greater Shepparton City Council in economic development, sport and recreation, major events and visitor economy portfolios for over a decade.

 Anthony's current role as Manager of Economic Development at Greater Shepparton City Council comprises tourism, major events, event facilities, business and industry attraction and development, business incubation, grants, international relations and visitor experience.